dalesgit/dalesgit.github.io/relg101/101-week9b.md

 - the importance of prayer in Judaism and the form and content of prayers and blessings.
 - The Hebrew word for prayer is **tefilah**.
-- The Yiddish word meaning "pray" is "daven," which ultimately comes from the same Latin root as the English word "divine" and emphasizes the One to whom prayer is directed.
+- The Yiddish word meaning "pray" is "**davens**," which ultimately comes from the same Latin root as the English word "divine" and emphasizes the One to whom prayer is directed.
 - For an observant Jew, prayer is not simply something that happens in synagogue once a week (or even three times a day).
 Prayer an integral part of everyday life.
 In fact, one of the most important prayers in Judaism, the Birkat Ha-Mazon, is never recited in synagogue!

 Note: